lkmklsmn/MitoTrace/README.md

 # MitoTrace
 This repository contains the R code for MitoTrace.
-A R package to infer mitochondrial heterplasmies from single-cell RNA sequencing data.
+A user-friendly R package to infer mitochondrial heterplasmies from single-cell RNA sequencing data.

 ## Dependencies for MitoTrace
+R packages requirements for MitoTrace:
 * R (>= 3.6.0)
 * seqinr (>= 3.4-5)
 * Matrix (>= 1.2-17)